 The level of professionalism of the team;

-But by themselves, management methods cannot be optimal outside of specific conditions.
-During their selection, you must:
+But management methods themselves cannot be optimal outside specific conditions.
+When choosing them you must:

-1. Clearly define the problem and establish the need for managerial action.
+1. Clearly define the problem and establish the need for management action.

-2. To carry out modeling in the system of methods - the search for adequate problems.
+2. Carry out modeling in a system of methods - searching for ones that are adequate to the problem.

-3. Separate alternative methods and compare effectiveness, take into account possible consequences.
+3. Separate alternative methods and compare effectiveness, taking into account possible consequences.

 4. Compare the selected methods with the conditions prevailing, taking into account time, resources, microclimate, capabilities, and skills.